Too much OJ on hand and no idea on how to use it before it goes bad? How about putting it in the freezer? Can you freeze orange juice?

 If you don’t drink OJ regularly, it’s easy to end up with leftovers.
 You buy a carton, drink a glass or use some in a baking project, and have nothing to do with the rest.

 If you don’t particularly enjoy it, it’ll probably sit in the fridge until it spoils.
+And it lasts only a couple of days after opening, as you can learn in my Does orange juice go bad? article.

 Fortunately, there is a better way to go about this, especially if you’re willing to sacrifice a bit of quality.